thejoshwolfe/poaf/README.md

 * No support for encryption
 * No support for file metadata for backup/restore (timestamps, uig/gid, ACLs, etc.)
 * No support for obscure file types (block devices, hard links, etc.)
-* Duplicate file names are technically allowed, but should generally result in an error.
+* An archive containing duplicate file names is technically a valid archive, but extracting it will probably result in an error.
 * Windows reserved file names are allowed (CON, NUL, etc.).
 * This archive format is not extensible.